-Impact Metric Baseline (1998) Benchmark 2015Results Benchmark Achieved?
-Cost effectiveness CE4: Amount of funds leveraged in dollars \$0 \$2 million in service dollars More than \$3.5 million in service dollars (representing agencies reporting on this metric in 2015) Yes Housing choice HC5: Number of households able to move to a better (service-enriched) unit 0 126 312 households housed in service- enriched housing Yes HC7: Number of households receiving services aimed to increase housing choice 0 126 614 Yes
+Impact Metric Baseline (1998) Benchmark 2016 Results Benchmark Achieved?
+Cost effectiveness CE4: Amount of funds leveraged in dollars \$0 \$2 million in service dollars More than \$3.2 million in service dollars Yes Housing choice HC5: Number of households able to move to a better (service-enriched) unit 0 126 558 households housed in service- enriched housing Yes HC7: Number of households receiving services aimed to increase housing choice 0 126 625 Yes

-Self sufficiency SS8: Number of households that transitioned to unsubsidized housing 0 50 66 Yes Number of on- site agencies in Seattle Housing Authority's residential units 5 5 10 Yes Maintain and increase stability for households in service-enriched units Percent of exiting households that leave service- enriched units for stable housing destinations (transitional, permanent, or unsubsidized market-rate housing) 0% 70% 95% of households exiting service- enriched units (131 out of 138 households exiting service- enriched units with a known destination in 2015); 58% of individuals leaving medical respite care (132 out of 228 with known destination) Yes
+Impact Metric Baseline (1998) Benchmark 2016 Results Benchmark Achieved?
+SS8: Number of households that transitioned to unsubsidized housing 0 50 54 (not including medical respite) Yes Self sufficiency Number of on- site agencies in Seattle Housing Authority's residential units 5 5 6 71% of households exiting service- Yes Maintain and increase stability for households in service-enriched units Percent of exiting households that leave service- enriched units for stable housing destinations (transitional, permanent, or unsubsidized market-rate housing) 0% 70% households Yes program model and goals are different.
+The goal for most medical respite participants is that they transition to an assisted housing program after completion of their respite care.

-Seattle Housing Authority achieved all benchmarks for this activity in 2015.
-We would also clarify that for at least one of the programs included in this MTW activity - our medical respite program at Jefferson Terrace, which serves homeless individuals - the goal for most participants is that they transition to an assisted housing program after completion of their respite care.
 As a result, failure to transition to unsubsidized housing in some cases indicates a positive result.